 True Believers by Harriet Diamond for The AC Times

 "True Believers" appeared monthly in The AC Times from 2014 through 2016.
 Below are columns that heralded AC's true believers.
 Most are still here, continuing to strengthen what the City has to offer.
 Others have moved on to different opportunities, but not without leaving their indelible mark.
-Ursula Ryan, whose contributions live on, has passed on.
+Ursula Ryan, whose contributions live on, has passed away.
+Most recetly, Earl Harvey, the publisher of AC Times, passed away, leaving a gaping hole in Atlantic City's culture.

 It's a very, very difficult space to operate in,